DominicLuidold/WS22-AutonomousSystems-III/README.md

 ##### PixyCam

 To be able to detect any tokens using the PixyCam, the camera has to be trained every time before being able to start running the built-in software.
 To do so, proceed with the following steps:
 1. Make sure the color indication LED is covered with a piece of tape or similar to avoid reflections.
-As the PixyCam is placed at the bottom, facing the surface, it comes to wrong color appearance if a light shines on it.
+As the PixyCam is placed at the bottom facing downwards, it the camera may be able to see the reflections of the light in the ground and therefore recognize it wrongfully.
 2. Place the PixyCam over a red token.
 3. Press and hold the button until the LED turns white (it will switch to all colors after 1 second), then release when it turns red.
 4. Move the camera over a the token. (results are best when real conditions are reproduced - put the turtlebot on the ground wth the pixycam directly over a token)